mcseemz/mailog/README.md

 <h3>High-level mechanics</h3>
-IMAP does no allow to filter server-side using regexp, so all emails downloaded.
+IMAP does no allow to filter server-side using regexp, so all emails sequentially downloaded.

 1. Email body split to sections and these sections are used to fill fieldsets along with fields parsed from subject.<br>
-2. Each fieldset passed to according template's report.<br>
+2. Each fieldset passed to specified template's report.<br>
-3. After template record limit reached, report email sent to specified mailbox.
-Then all participated emails deleted.<br>
+3. After template record limit reached, email with report sent to specified mailbox.
+Then all participated emails deleted (or not, as configured).<br>

 <h3>Mailboxes, Rules and Templates description</h3>
 for detailed commented description check <a href='json-description.txt'>json-description.txt</a>